 Rinse the cucumbers and place in an ice-water bath, to crisp them up ( 10-15 minutes).

-Warm the water on the stove, and stir in salt until dissolved.
+Warm 1 cup of the water on the stove, and stir in salt until dissolved.
 Let cool to room temp.

 In a large, clean two quart jar, layer the cucumbers, garlic slices, fresh dill sprigs, bay leaves and spices.

-Pour the room-temp brine over top, leaving an inch of headroom.
+Pour the saltwater brine and the remaining 5 cups water over top, leaving an inch of headroom.

 Weigh down the cucumbers if need be, so they are submerged under the brine. ( Use a fermentation weight, a clean stone, a small ziplock with a little water in it).
 Place a lid on it, loosely tightened.
 Place in a pan or bowl to collect any overflow.